News from our work

 Two health stations in Kenya receive solar refrigerators

-The ability to keep medicines cool is a prerequisite in rural health stations for carrying out vaccinations against malaria, yellow fever or COVID-19.
+The ability to store medicines in a cool place is a prerequisite in rural health stations in order to be able to carry out vaccinations against malaria, yellow fever or COVID-19.
 Kenyan startup DropAccess has developed a multi-award winning mobile solar fridge.
 This is now being used in the Kiloh and Osarai health stations.
 Both stations are extremely remote and have had no way to store medications.

 August 2022

-Other partners include the African Solar Industry Association (AFSIA) and The Aspen Network of Development Entrepreneurs (ANDE).
+Other partners are the African Solar Industry Association (AFSIA) and The Aspen Network of Development Entrepreneurs (ANDE).

 August 2022